noahp/link-order-in-lib/README.md

 Calling foo from file foo_strong.c foo(2) = 4

-# 3. foo.a is foo_weak.a + foo_strong.a, -Wl,--whole-archive encloses the foo.a
+# 3. foo.a is foo_weak.o + foo_strong.o, -Wl,--whole-archive encloses the foo.a
 # linker input.
 # STRONG is selected
 ❯ USE_WHOLE_ARCHIVE=1 make && ./build/main 2